About Us

 What’s it all about?

-With a track record of producing 600+ (and counting) shows at the Edinburgh Festival Fringe and supporting Australian artists on international tours, House of Oz showcases the diversity and excellence of Australian talent on the global stage.
+With a remarkable track record of producing over 1,200 performances and facilitating international tours for Australian artists, House of Oz showcases the rich diversity and excellence of Australian talent internationally.

 Who’s behind the scenes?